Links

 Reapit Elements is a UI library for building AppMarket Web Applications

-Elements is a React UI Component and CSS library we have developed internally and open sourced.
+Elements is a React UI Component and CSS library Reapit has developed internally from the ground up and open sourced.
 The Developer Portal and AppMarket itself uses Elements extensively and if you are building a React app to be installed by clients, we recommend you do too.

-Documentation for this package has moved to the dedicated UI tab in the Reapit Developer Portal and at the public link below to the elements standalone site.
+Documentation for this package is found as always at the dedicated UI tab in the Reapit Developer Portal and at the public link below to the elements standalone site.

 Whilst Elements v1.x.x has it's limitations, we are very mindful our developers have already successfully built a number of applications with the library and as such, require both a Long Term Support schedule and a straightforward upgrade path where possible.